SGBC/course/docs/nbis_annotation/practical_session/practical1.md

 cd busco
 ```

-Then visit the [busco website](http://busco.ezlab.org) and choose the best data set among the vast choice.
-Once you know which one you want to use, right click on it and copy the link to it.
+The [BUSCO website](http://busco.ezlab.org) provides a list of datasets containing the cores genes expected in the different branches of the tree of life.
+To know in which part/branch of the tree of life is originated your species you can have a look at the [NCBI taxonomy website](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=7227) (Lineage line).
+Then select the proper BUSCO Dataset [busco website](http://busco.ezlab.org) to check the completness of your assembly.
+To download the dataset to the cluster, you need the URL (right click on it, Copy Link).
 Then download the dataset.
-/!\ Replace **http://busco.ezlab.org/datasets/metazoa_odb9.tar.gz** link by the link to the dataset you have chosen.
+/!\ In the example below the link copied is **http://busco.ezlab.org/datasets/metazoa_odb9.tar.gz**, so replace it by something else if you decided to take another dataset.
 ```
 wget http://busco.ezlab.org/datasets/metazoa_odb9.tar.gz
 tar xzvf metazoa_odb9.tar.gz
 ```

-Now you are ready to launch BUSCO on our genome (reminder: the genome is the chormosome 4 called 4.fa).
+Now you are ready to launch BUSCO on our genome (genome.fa).
 ```
-BUSCO.py -i ~/annotation_course/data/genome/4.fa -o 4_dmel_busco -m geno -c 8 -l metazoa_odb9
+BUSCO.py -i ~/annotation_course/data/genome/genome.fa -o genome_dmel_busco -m geno -c 8 -l metazoa_odb9
 ```

 While BUSCO is running, start the exercise 2.
-When done, check the short\_summary\_4\_dmel\_busco.
+When done, check the short\_summary\_genome\_dmel\_busco.
 How many proteins are reported as complete?
 Does this sound reasonable?
-**Tips**: the chromosome 4 corresponds to less than 1% of the real size of the genome.
+**Tips**: the "genome" is here in fact only the chromosome 4 that corresponds to less than 1% of the real size of the genome.

 ## 1.2 Various Check of your Assembly